-The one thing that we always wait to do till it's a little too full is empty the trash.
+The one thing that we always wait to do until it's a little too full is empty the trash.
 When it's finally time to change the bag, it should be as quick and easy as possible, so we inserted and emptied several trash bags from each trash can.
-We tested for how long it took to place a bag inside and how much struggle there was to remove a full one.
+We tested how long it took to place a bag inside and how much struggle there was to remove a full one.

-To test cleaning, we channeled our inner child and let ourselves finger paint with and squirt chocolate sauce all over the trash cans… then we also had to be the adults and clean them all up.
-Points were given based on how quick it was to clean them and how close they looked to mint condition.
-We also took into account the rate at which a can gets dirty and the frequency of cleaning.
+To test cleaning, we channeled our inner child and let ourselves finger paint with and squirt chocolate sauce all over the trash cans… then we had to be the adults and clean them all up.
+Points were given based on how quick it was to clean them and how close they returned to mint condition.
+We also considered the rate at which a can gathers dirt and the frequency of cleaning.
 The swing top cans needed more cleaning more often.
-Then we mimicked a bag breaking and cleaning out the inside of the cans.
+Then we mimicked a bag breaking and the chore of cleaning out the inside of the can.
 We had a few top scorers here.
-The AmazonBasics Rectangle Soft-Close Trash Can for its removable plastic liner and minimal streaking finish, the Simplehuman 50 Liter Slim Open Top Trash Can for its wide opening and easy to clean/non streaking exterior, and the GLAD Plastic Step Trash Can who's plastic body was exceptionally easy to wipe down with no worry of streaking.
+The AmazonBasics Rectangle Soft-Close did well due to its removable plastic liner and finish that shows minimal streaking.
+The simplehuman 50L Slim Open Top Trash Can also score highly for its wide opening and easy to clean/non-streaking exterior.
+Finally, the GLAD Plastic Step sports a plastic body that was exceptionally easy to wipe down with no worry of streaking.

 We all want our purchases to last.
-To test durability, we knocked all of the trash cans around a little, bent the lids to feel for give, tried to scratch them, and pressed on the foot pedals a whole bunch.
-We found that the AmazonBasics Rectangle Soft-Close Trash Can and Simplehuman 50 Liter Slim Open Top Trash Can are built to last.
-The other Simplehuman can is a very close third, but because of the smooth stainless finish, it scratched a few times during testing.
+To test durability, we knocked all the trash cans around a little, bent the lids to feel for give, tried to scratch them, and stomped on the foot pedals repeatedly.
+We determined the AmazonBasics Rectangle Soft-Close and simplehuman 50L Slim Open Top were the most built to last.
+The other simplehuman can is a very close third, but because of the smooth stainless finish, it scratched a few times during testing.

 — Bennett Fisher